The First Amendment at Indiana University

 As a public institution, Indiana University does not limit speakers or visitors to the university on the basis of their points of view or beliefs, nor will the university prohibit the expression of objections to speakers or their points of view.
 An invitation by an internal sponsor or a reservation of space by an external sponsor does not constitute the university’s or the internal sponsor’s endorsement of any or all the speaker’s views or opinions.

-Indiana University reserves the right to regulate the time, place, and manner of free speech and expressive activities to protect public health, safety, and welfare, and to prevent the substantial disruption of its educational, research, outreach and business functions, and normal or scheduled uses of university property by the campus community.
-Reasonable time, place, and manner regulation applies to speakers, demonstrators, counterdemonstrators, and onlookers, whether they be individuals, organized or loosely affiliated groups, or crowds.
-Priority for the use of university property will be given to academic and administrative departments of Indiana University.
+Consistent with Indiana Code 21-39-8, Indiana University reserves the right to regulate the time, place, and manner of free speech and expressive activities to protect public health, safety, and welfare, and to prevent the substantial disruption of its educational, research, outreach and business functions, and normal or scheduled uses of university property by the campus community.
+The exercise of free speech and assembly rights must comply with all applicable federal, state, and local laws and ordinances.
+In addition, the following restrictions apply to all free speech and assembly activities on campus.
+Such activities must not:

 Physical violence, specific or implied threats of physical violence, intimidation, and the destruction of property are strictly prohibited, and the university may exclude from its property and facilities any individual who violates this prohibition.